ruoliu2/academic-webpage/content/post/google-map/index.md

 ## Overview

 This Post introduce the Google Map API and how to use it in your website.
-It's easy to make Map JavaScript API dynamically ajust its size to fit the screen size.
+It's easy to use Map embed API (which is free), and Map JavaScript API (charge a small fee) to add a map to your website.
-But for Map embed API, you still can set the width of height of iframe to percentage to make it fit the screen size.

 ## Using the API
 More to come soon!